 - Hydroquinone is one of the most effective treatments available to reduce melanin from the skin.

 - Over time, hydroquinone lightens the skin, but it may cause dryness in some people.
+It is best not to use this product without the advice of your dermatologist as over time, it can cause something known as rebound hyperpigmentation if not used right.

 Need to get rid of your pigmented skin?